 But you know what George Lucas thinks of?
 This.

 How exactly do I know this?
-Well it’s actually pretty obvious.
+Well, anyone who’s watched enough of his interviews knows that he’s always had a specific target audience in mind – young children.
+And, when you look at what he produced in the prequels, you can see some marks of that.
 When he started working on the prequels, he didn’t think about what had been remembered by the loyal fan-base for years or try to recapture the kind of mood and tone of ESB, he put in the thing he felt was going to truly represent his version of Star Wars.

 Beginning in 2002 with Attack of the Clones, Yoda became a CGI character, the concepts of which Oz was consulted on.
 The documentary, From Puppets to Pixels features behind-the-scenes footage of George Lucas providing direction to his team of animators regarding how Yoda should move in a fight scene.
 Having already referred to Yoda as frog-like, Lucas remarks that Yoda is “actually the illegitimate child of Kermit the Frog and Miss Piggy.”